Kia Niro Insurance Rates

 Rates are averaged for all Kia Niro models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Kia Niro Insurance
+How to Find the Best Cheap Kia Niro Insurance

-Finding better rates on auto insurance requires avoiding accidents and claims, having a good credit history, not filing small claims, and insuring your home and auto with the same company.
-Set aside time to shop around every year by requesting rates from direct carriers like Progressive, GEICO, and Esurance, and also from your local insurance agents.
+Saving money on car insurance not only requires avoiding accidents and claims, but also having a good credit history, not filing small claims, and qualifying for all possible discounts.
+Set aside time to compare rates every year by requesting quotes from direct car insurance companies like GEICO and Progressive, and also from insurance agencies where you live.

-The points below are a recap of the coverage data raised in the charts and tables above.
+The points below are a quick review of the coverage data covered above.

-- Drivers under the age of 20 pay higher prices, as much as $400 per month including comprehensive and collision insurance
+- Drivers under the age of 20 are the costliest to insure, as much as $400 per month including comprehensive and collision insurance

-- Drivers that have major violations or accidents will pay on average $1,450 more each year to insure a Kia Niro
+- Higher risk drivers with a DUI or reckless driving violation could be forced to pay on average $1,450 more per year to insure a Kia Niro

 Rate Tables and Charts